 3. Make accounting easy with automation

 Many bookkeeping and accounting tasks are redundant, tedious, and time-consuming.
 Automating and mainstreaming routine manual processes with the help of accounting software is another way to save time, avoid frustration, and simplify business operations.
-It also ensures consistency with your accounting practices, results in a more efficient process for business operations and helps reduce human error.
+It also ensures consistency with your accounting practices, results in a more efficient process for business operations and helps reduce human accounting error.

-4. Always invoice within a 48-hour timeframe with this accounting quick tip
+4. Always invoice within a 48-hour timeframe

 Customers are more likely to pay an invoice quickly if the transaction is still fresh in their minds.
 After delivering goods or services, always send an invoice within the next 48 hours.
 This helps speed up the collection process, which ultimately helps maintain a healthy cash flow.